decentralized-identity/ion/install-guide.md

 #### Windows Environment Setup

 Go go https://nodejs.org, download and install the latest v14 of Node.js.

 ### Inbound Ports to Open

 If you wish to run a node that writes ION DID operations, you will need to enable uPnP on your router or open ports `4002` and `4003` so that the operation data files can be served to others via IPFS.

+## 1. Testnet or Mainnet

+Bitcoin and ION Services need to be configured to use either `testnet` (for development) or `mainnet` (for production).
+If you change one service from `testnet` to `mainnet` or vice versa, the other services will also need to be rebuilt to match.
+Default config values for `testnet` are not valid for `mainnet` and services will fail to start if they are mismatched.

 ## 2. Setting up Bitcoin Core